Masterplan required to maximise 'Just Transition Fund' says Offaly Councillor

 Councillor Eamon Dooley said that the commission had identified the counties of Laois Offaly, Westmeath and Longford under the Just Transition Plan.
 He said consultants then added Roscommon and now the department has added more counties to it.

-Councillor Dooley said he had no problem meeting with community groups but insisted that submissions should be made as soon as possible.
+Councillor Dooley said he had no problem meeting with community groups but insisted that submissions should be made a soon as possible.

-Cllr Noel Cribbin said: "There are an awful lot of people who used to get their turf through Bord na Mona or through contractors who leased the land from Bord Na Mona.
-But there doesn’t seem to be any money for those people that have to get out of turf cutting, It’s mainly older people that are being affected as younger people have newer houses and they don’t need turf anymore.
-To change from the range to a pellet stove costs between €6,000 to €7,000, So I am looking for members to support my submission for some sort of funding or grant to be given to those householders."
+Cllr Noel Cribben said, ‘’there are an awful lot of people who used to get their turf through Bord na Mona or through contractors who leased the land from Bord Na Mona.
+But there doesn’t seem to be any money for those people that have to get out of turf cutting, It’s mainly older people that are being affected,'' he said, as ''younger people have newer houses and they don’t need turf anymore.
+To change from the range to a pellet stove costs between €6,000 to €7,000, So I am looking for members to support my submission for some sort of funding or grant to be given to those householders.''

-Councillor John Carroll said when funding of €84.5 million is divided "it will be a little bit for everybody and not a lot for anybody."

 Subscribe or register today to discover more from DonegalLive.ie